.png&w=1920&q=75)

 Look, I'm not gonna sugar-coat it.
 Getting good with iron sights takes time.
 But here's how to speed up the process:

 Mastering AR-15 iron sights isn't rocket science, but it does take some elbow grease.
 Stick with it, and you'll be shooting circles around your buddies in no time.
+For a deeper dive into tightening your groups, our guide on precision shooting with AR-15 iron sights picks up where alignment leaves off.
 Remember:

 ARTICLE WRITTEN BY MATT RICE, OWNER OPERATOR OF OZARK ARMAMENT